-To help you explore places to go in Shoreditch and walk a route that makes sense, here is a walking guide to Shoreditch I did recently with the help of the London Marco Polo Guide.
-I’ve collaborated with Marco Polo Guides many times and I really love the discovery walks they include in their guides.
-So if you’re coming to London soon be sure to have a look at their guide on Amazon as it includes more great walking guides of London and lots of things to do in London.
+I recently did this walk with the help of the London Marco Polo Guide which I really enjoyed so if you’re coming to London soon be sure to have a look at their guide on Amazon as it includes more great walking guides of London and lots of things to do in London.

 How To Get To Shoreditch